Cycling: Paris-Nice carnage continues as Groenewegen wins

 They were only 23 riders left — including overall contenders Romain Bardet, Nairo Quintana and Bob Jungels — in the front group some 30kms from the finish line.

-A late split meant that only seven riders contested the final sprint, with Dutchman Groenewegen prevailing again after Sunday’s opening win to strengthen his overall lead to 12 seconds.
+A late split meant only seven riders contested the final sprint, Dutchman Groenewegen prevailing again after Sunday’s opening win to strengthen his overall lead to 12 seconds.